jruby/jruby/BUILDING.md

 ```

 manually rollback the poms in ./ext/ if their main versions have been changed
-and then commit and tag averything respectively.
+and then commit and tag everything respectively.
 Now deploy the maven
 artifact to sonatype oss.

 ```